pjorritsma/memdocs.nl-nl/memdocs/configmgr/osd/understand/task-sequence-variables.md

 ### <a name="_smstssetuprollback"></a><a name="SMSTSSetupRollback"></a>_SMSTSSetupRollback

 Hiermee geeft u op of Windows Setup een terugdraai bewerking hebt uitgevoerd tijdens een in-place upgrade.
-De waarden van de variabele `true` kunnen `false`of zijn.
+De waarden van de variabele kunnen `true` of zijn `false` .

 ### <a name="_smstssitecode"></a><a name="SMSTSSiteCode"></a>_SMSTSSiteCode